 The Board comprised of representatives from the Town Council, Cornwall Council, Helston Business Improvement Partnership and other businesses and organisations operating in the town centre.
 The Board considered how to utilise the funding to the greatest effect and made recommendations to Helston Town Council who ultimately decided which projects to pursue.
 Projects included the improvements of the Grylls Monument area and Monument Walk.

 The Annual Parish or Town Meeting is not a council meeting.
 It is a meeting of the parish or town electors taking place between 1 March and 1 June.
 Electors can contribute to the agenda and in practice these meetings often celebrate local activities and debate current issues in the community.
 The Mayor, any two Councillors or any six electors can call the Annual Parish or Town Meeting.
 The Town Mayor, if present, will chair the meeting.
-For the Minutes of Town Meetings from 2000 to 2015 please click here This year's Town Meeting was on 11th April 2019 at the Methodist Church Hall, Coinagehall Street, Helston at 7pm.
+For the Minutes of Town Meetings from 2000 to 2015 please click here Last year's Town Meeting was on 11th April 2019 at the Methodist Church Hall, Coinagehall Street, Helston at 7pm.